 Dropped motions and orders.

 35. All dropped motions and Orders of the Day shall, according as they shall relate to Government business, or general business, be set down in the notice-paper after the notices of motion and Orders of the Day respectively, for the next day on which the House shall sit.

 Notices of motions, when received.

 36. No notice of motion shall be received after the Assembly shall have proceeded to the business of the day as set down in the notice-paper.

+Motions cannot be made except in pursuance of notice.
 37. No Member shall make any motion initiating a subject for discussion but in pursuance of notice openly given at a previous sitting of the Assembly and duly entered on the notice-paper.